SteveCaruso/grid/classes/intro-to-grid.md

 ## II.
 Catalog Description

-This introductory course provides students with an overview of PROGRAM, exploring its foundational concepts, industry trends, and career opportunities.
+This introductory course provides students with an overview of GRID (Game and Real-Time Interactive Design), exploring its foundational concepts, industry trends, and career opportunities.
 Students will be introduced to the creative, technical, and collaborative aspects of the field, including key terminology, workflow processes, the role of various disciplines within it.

 In addition to coursework, students will receive individualized advising, helping them plan their course of study based on their interests and career goals.
 They will also be provided guidance on job opportunities, industry expectations, and strategies for building a strong future portfolio or resume.

 ## III.
 Statement of Course Need

-- **A.** The Introduction to PROGRAM course is essential for providing students with a foundational understanding of industry concepts, career pathways, and academic planning.
+- **A.** The Introduction to GRID course is essential for providing students with a foundational understanding of industry concepts, career pathways, and academic planning.
 It bridges creative and technical knowledge while integrating faculty advising to help students make informed decisions about their coursework and future careers.
 By offering early exposure to industry expectations, ethical considerations, and workforce trends, the course enhances student engagement, retention, and long-term success and ensures students are well-prepared for advanced studies and professional opportunities in the field.
 - **B.** This course requires the use of a Computer Lab for research, presentations, and discussions.
 - **C.** Transferability of Course: This course may transfer as a free elective or as part of a Game Design or Digital Media degree program.

 ## IV.
 Place of Course in College Curriculum

-- **A.** This course meets a program requirement for PROGRAM.
+- **A.** This course meets a program requirement for GRID.
 - **B.** Free Elective
 - **C.** To see course transferability: a) for New Jersey schools, go to the NJ Transfer website, www.njtransfer.org; b) for all other colleges and universities, go to the individual websites.

 ## V. Outline of Course Content

-1. **Introduction to PROGRAM** – Overview of the field, course expectations, and faculty advising process.
+1. **Introduction to GRID** – Overview of the field, course expectations, and faculty advising process.
 2. **Industry Overview** – Exploration of career paths, job roles, and industry sectors.
 3. **Essential Tools & Technologies** – Introduction to key software, tools, and workflows.
 4. **Creative & Technical Foundations** – Understanding the balance between creativity and technical skills.